The Mandrake Connection

 So Jesus returned to Bethany.
 By the time he got there, Lazarus had been in the tomb four days.
 He probably had recovered within 24 hours after taking a large dose of the potion, but was unable to get out of the tomb and had been patiently awaiting rescue.
 According to the authors of John, Jesus became quite eloquent, telling Martha, who seemed genuinely troubled: “I am the resurrection and the life; he who believes in me, though he die, yet shall he live, and whoever lives and believes in me shall never die.”… “Did I not tell you that if you would believe you would see the glory of God?”
 With this, he convinced them to roll away the stone from the entrance to the tomb.
 And Lazarus came out alive but probably quite dehydrated and famished, “his hands and feet bound in bandages, and his face wrapped with a cloth.”
 The stage was now set for the Son of Man to be given up to his enemies - the potion had been tested and verified.
 It was only necessary to wait for the Passover for the final act.

-Jesus was still in danger, however, so he went north to Ephraim, a town near the wilderness, to wait for the Passover.
+Jesus was still in danger, however, so he went north to Ephraim, a town near the wilderness, to wait for the Passover, which that year would begin on the Hebrew sabbath.
 Six days before the Passover he returned to Bethany, and stayed again with Lazarus, Martha, and Mary while word was spread by his followers to prepare for Jesus’ entry into Jerusalem the next day, the first Palm Sunday.
 The simple but impressive ride into the holy city that day again stirred his hornets’ nest of enemies, who now also targeted Lazarus for death.
 With Lazarus under surveillance, Jesus’ other confidants had to take over the preparations.
 Just who these helpers were is under much debate, but it is quite possible that one was Nicodemus, a Jewish priest who had access to the goings-on in the upper echelon of Jewish leaders.
 With this help and inside information, Jesus was able to pick the right time for his arrest, trial, and crucifixion.
 As mentioned before, timing was of the essence.
 Jesus' cause was lost if he languished in prison.
 If he was to be crucified, he planned to use the potion tested by Lazarus.
 Given at the right time, it would make him appear dead so other helpers could take his body down before actual death occurred.
 Then he would appear alive later as foretold by Hosea.
 Jesus decided that the crucifixion must take place the day before Passover, preferably around noon.
 By Jewish law, Passover begins at sundown, and the holy day could not be desecrated by having a crucifixion in progress.
 With this in mind, Jesus planned for his arrest to be the night before Passover.
 His sense of timing can be felt as he encourages Judas - “What you are going to do, do quickly.”

 Judas indeed worked quickly, and before early dawn Jesus was in the hands of the Jewish leaders.
 They interrogated him and turned him over to the Romans.
 Without Roman agreement, no one could be put to death in occupied Judea.
 The Romans almost blew the whole thing, refusing to find fault in Jesus, but a crowd packed with anti-Jesus protesters (and possibly pro-Jesus sympathizers) called for the release of Barabbas.
 So Jesus was flogged by the Romans and eventually handed over to the Jewish authority for crucifixion at noon, the sixth hour of the day.
 Just in time.